thejackshelton/rolldown-mdx/README.md

 - **Framework Optimizations** - Hook directly into your framework's compiler during bundling (Qwik, Solid, etc.)
 - **Full MDX Ecosystem** - Compatible with all your favorite MDX plugins and transformations

+## Inspiration

+This project stands on the shoulders of giants:

+- **[mdx-bundler](https://github.com/kentcdodds/mdx-bundler)** - Kent C. Dodds' excellent MDX bundler provided the intuitive API design we loved.
+However, esbuild's limited plugin ecosystem and WASM constraints made it difficult to integrate framework-specific compilers (like Qwik's optimizer) and run in all JavaScript runtimes.

+- **[unstorage](https://github.com/unjs/unstorage)** and the **[UnJS](https://github.com/unjs)** ecosystem - The philosophy of building runtime-agnostic JavaScript tools directly influenced our approach.
+We use UnJS primitives like [pathe](https://github.com/unjs/pathe) for cross-platform path handling.

+- **[Rolldown](https://github.com/rolldown/rolldown)** - The Rust-powered bundler that makes this all possible.

+## Why Rolldown?

+[Rolldown](https://rolldown.rs) is a Rust-based JavaScript bundler designed to serve as the future bundler for Vite.
+Here's why it's perfect for MDX bundling:

+- **Performance** - Written in Rust, Rolldown matches esbuild's speed while being 10-30x faster than Rollup.
+Its WASM build is also significantly faster than esbuild's (due to Go's sub-optimal WASM compilation).

+- **Ecosystem Compatibility** - Rolldown supports the same plugin API as Rollup/Vite, giving us access to the entire Vite plugin ecosystem.
+This means framework compilers like `@builder.io/qwik/optimizer` work out of the box.

+- **Better Chunking Control** - Rolldown provides fine-grained control over code splitting and chunk generation that esbuild doesn't offer, which is essential for framework-specific optimizations.

+- **Universal Runtime Support** - Rolldown's architecture enables true cross-runtime compatibility without the Node.js-specific limitations we hit with esbuild.

 ## Features

 ### Simplified Framework Integration